Do my wisdom teeth need to be removed?

 Some of the most common complications that arise from abnormal wisdom tooth development include dental crowding and the development of tumors, cysts, or dental infections.
-These problems can require additional procedures to treatment and make it harder to perform a simple wisdom tooth extraction.
+These problems can require additional procedures to treat and make it harder to perform a simple wisdom tooth extraction.
 Visiting your general dentist for routine cleanings can assist in monitoring wisdom tooth development and scheduling a time for removal before they cause oral health problems.

 When do I need to have my wisdom teeth extracted?

 We recommend patients schedule their initial consultation with Dr. Bryan or Dr. Goodson during the teenage years.
 By visiting our office early, our team can detect the wisdom teeth before they cause significant oral health problems.
 Wisdom teeth are traditionally removed before they fully develop because the procedure is easier for the patient and the recovery period is much more efficient at a young age.